ted-tanner/entries-backend/Readme.md

 # TODO

-* Go through integration tests and split out edgecases into their own tests
 * Verify SQL injection is not possible with any endpoint
 * Documentation:
   * `CREATE DATABASE budgetapp OWNER budgetappdbuser ENCODING UTF8;`